 How To Relieve Bloating In Pregnancy?

 Though it is unwise to suggest medications, at times, they may be needed to get relief from bloating.
-Stool softeners contain an active ingredient docusate sodium, which is safe.
+Stool softeners contain an active ingredient known as docusate sodium, which is safe.
 It contains mineral oil, which is also safe.
-However, you should consult a healthcare provider before opting for any laxative (12).
+However, you should consult a healthcare provider before opting for any laxative (4).

-Smoking can cause many complications such as acidity.
+Smoking can cause many complications, such as acidity.
 You should quit smoking before you plan your pregnancy.
-If you find it difficult, you should attend a smoking cessation program.
+If you find it difficult, you should attend a smoking cessation program (15).

-You should exercise every day to stay active, keep your system running, alleviate gas and prevent bloating.
+You should exercise every day to stay active, maintain a healthy lifestyle, keep your system running, alleviate gas, and prevent bloating.
 If you do not exercise and just sit the entire day, then the gas cannot move out of your system and may lead to bloating.
 Simple exercises such as pelvic rocks will also help in releasing the gas.
-But before you take to exercises, you must talk to a doctor (13).
+But before you begin exercising, you must talk to a doctor (16).

-Practice yoga or breathing and relaxation techniques.
+Practice yoga or breathing and relaxation techniques with the help of an expert during pregnancy.
 If you have hyperventilation syndrome, which is being too anxious or excited, then you may breathe in more air.

 - Extended side angle pose